eboard-boys/spatial-lib/README.md

 # spatial-lib
-Library for determining acceleration, velocity, speed, and arc length.
+Library for determining acceleration, velocity, speed, and arc length from an MPU6050 accelerometer.

+## Hardware Driver
+This driver is very loosely adapted from parts of the repository [here](https://github.com/hepingood/mpu6050).
+The driver is specific to the STM32 enviroment and made to reduce the amount of abstraction and unneeded functionality.
+The code adapted from is MIT licensed and compatible with the LGPL.
+Check the related source files for more information.

 ## Mathematic functionality
 This mathematic functionality is intended to be decoupled from any hardware implementation details.